expo/expo/CONTRIBUTING.md

 > 💽 The development environment for this repository does not support Windows.
 To contribute from Windows you must use WSL.

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device. (`git remote add upstream git@github.com:expo/expo.git` 😉).
-You can use `git clone --depth 1 --single-branch --branch master git@github.com:expo/expo.git`, discarding most of branches and history to clone it faster.
+You can use `git clone --depth 1 --single-branch --branch main git@github.com:expo/expo.git`, discarding most of branches and history to clone it faster.
 2. Ensure [direnv](https://direnv.net/) is installed on your computer.
 3. Ensure [Node 14](https://nodejs.org/) is installed on your computer.
 (Check version with `node -v`)
 4. If you will be working with the iOS project, ensure **ruby 2.7** is installed on your machine. macOS comes with ruby 2.6, which will give you issues; if you use homebrew you can just run `brew install ruby@2.7`.